 Create a 301 redirect strategy.

-Speaking of 301 redirects, this is extremely important in terms of retaining the traffic and link value associated with a given page.
+Speaking of 301 redirects, these are extremely important in terms of retaining the traffic and link value associated with a given page.
 Create a spreadsheet to record and map out your 301 redirects (old URLs vs. new URLs).
 Then hand this document over to someone technical for proper implementation.

 Do your keyword research.

-For every page on your newly designed site, pick one keyword/topic that the page will focus on.
-Once you determine the keyword(s), use on-page SEO best practices (use this on-page SEO template to help!) to optimize the pages on your website.
-Furthermore, consider adding new content and pages to your website that address those particular keywords and topics that are neglected on your current site.
+For every page on your newly designed website, pick one keyword/topic each page will focus on.
+Once you determine the keyword(s), use on-page SEO best practices to optimize your website pages.
+Furthermore, consider adding new content and pages to your website that address those particular keywords and topics that may be neglected on your current site.

 While we don’t recommend obsessing over your competitors, it can help to know how you compare.
-Run your website through HubSpot's free Marketing Grader tool to generate a report card of how your website and marketing is performing.
-(Or, if you're already a HubSpot customer, use our Competitors tool .)
-Use these diagnostic tools to evaluate your competitors' websites as well, so you're aware of their strengths and weaknesses.
+First, run your website through HubSpot's free Website Grader tool to generate a report card of how well your website is performing.
+You can also use this diagnostic tool to evaluate your competitors' websites, so you're aware of their strengths and weaknesses.

-Next, take a look at your competitors' websites, and take note of what you like -- and what you don’t.
-This is not meant to make you a copycat, but rather to help you realize what you can do better.
-Once you conduct your analysis, put together a list of action items highlighting some areas for improvement and what you can do differently than your competitors.
-For more information, check out our comprehensive blog post about how to conduct a competitive analysis .
+Next, take a look at your competitors' websites, and take note of what you like — and what you don’t.
+This process is to help you realize what you can do better on your website.
+Once you conduct your competitive analysis, put together a list of action items highlighting some areas for improvement and how you can set yourself apart from your competitors.

 - Number of inbound links to individual pages